losizm/scamper/README.md

 ```

 This gives you the default application as a starting point.
 With this in hand,
-you can change the location of the server log.
+you can set the location of the server log.

 ```scala
 app.logger(new File("/tmp/server.log"))